Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Character Varieties

 \begin{example} For $G=\mathrm{SU}(2)$, the character variety $\mathcal{R}(S_g,\mathrm{SU}(2))$ is a symplectic manifold with singularities.
 Its quantization of level $k$ can be used to define a topological quantum field theory (TQFT).
 The dimension of the associated vector space $V_k(S_g)$ is given by the so-called \emph{Verlinde formula}.
 In addition, $V_k(S_g)$ gives finite dimensional representations of the mapping class group $\mathrm{Mod}(S_g)$ (see \cite{ChMa, MaNa}). \end{example}

-The \emph{Riemann--Hilbert correspondence} , discussed in \Cref{sec:RH}, can be restated as follows: \begin{theorem} The space $\mathcal{E}(\pi_1(M,x_0),G)$ is isomorphic to the moduli space of flat principal $G$-bundles over $M$ modulo gauge transformations. \end{theorem} This gives a differential geometric description of the character variety.
+The \emph{Riemann--Hilbert correspondence} , discussed in \Cref{sec:RH}, can be restated in the case of surfaces $S_g$ as follows: \begin{theorem} The space $\mathcal{E}(S_g, G)$ is isomorphic to the moduli space of flat principal $G$-bundles over $S_g$ modulo gauge transformations. \end{theorem} This gives a differential geometric description of the character variety.